mttcrn/polimi-CSE-notes/Machine Learning.md

 #### Modeling challenges
 A central challenge in Bayesian modeling is specifying a suitable **model**, which should be flexible enough to admit all plausible outcomes and a suitable **prior distribution**, which must avoid giving zero or very small probabilities to possible events, but should also avoid spreading out the probability over all possibilities.

 To avoid uninformative priors, we may need to model dependencies between parameters.
-One strategy is to introduce **latent variables** (which capture hidden structure int the data) into the model and **hyperparameters** into the prior.
+One strategy is to introduce **latent variables** (which capture hidden structure in the data) and **hyperparameters** into the prior.
 Both of these represents the ways of modeling dependencies in a interpretable way.
 #### Computational challenges
-The other big challenge is computing the posterior distribution.
+The other big challenge is computing the posterior distr\sibution.
 There are several approaches:
 - **Analytical integration**: if we use conjugate priors, the posterior distribution can be computed analytically.
 It only works for simple models.
 - **Gaussian (Laplace) approximation**: approximate the posterior distribution with a Gaussian.
 It works well when there are lot of data compared to the model complexity.